intel/gbs/docs/GBS.rst

   |____________________|           |________________________|

-From the above diagram, we can see the input and input are all repositories, the output repository located at '~/GBS-ROOT/locals/repos/' by default, you can change the repos path by specifying different build root with '--buildroot'.
+From the above diagram, we can see the input and input are all repositories and the output repository located at '~/GBS-ROOT/locals/repos/' by default.
+You can change the repo path by using '--buildroot' to specify a different build root.

-Local repos in gbs build root ('~/GBS-ROOT' by default) will affect build results, so you must ensure that repos don't contains old or unnecessary RPM packages. you can specify '--clean-repos' while running gbs build to clean up local repos which created by gbs before building.
-We recommend gbs user to set different gbs build root for different profiles.
+Local repos in gbs build root ('~/GBS-ROOT' by default) will affect build results, so you must make sure that repos don't contains old or unnecessary RPM packages.
+While running gbs build, you can specify '--clean-repos' to clean up local repos, which gbs created, before building.
+We recommend that gbs users set different gbs build root directories for different profiles.
 There are several ways:

 - By default, the GBS build will put all output files under ~/GBS-ROOT/.
 - If the environment variable TIZEN_BUILD_ROOT exists, ${TIZEN_BUILD_ROOT} will be used as output top dir